How does Coviu handle customer data?

 Coviu only stores user signup information - none of the data that is exchanged in a video call is saved.
-User signup data is stored in our servers in AWS, Sydney for the Australian site and Virginia for the US site.
+User data is stored in our servers in AWS, Sydney for the Australian site and Virginia for the US site.

 Coviu does not store the identities of a guest user - the snapshot and name is only taken to identify the guests to you in your call so you can more easily identify them.
 Specifically, if the guest is a patient, patients don't need to sign up with us and no patient information is captured by us unless you have a need for it, in which case it is encrypted and stored with a user-specific key.